OpenVidu/openvidu-loadtest/browser-emulator/README.md

 BrowserEmulator can run analysis on the Quality of Experience on your video and audio.
 For this, the following requisites have to be met:
 - The `browserMode` when adding a participant has to be `REAL` (at the moment this option doesn't work with `EMULATED` users).
-- AWS public and secret keys have to be set so the recorded video fragments can be uploaded to S3.
+- AWS public and secret keys or Minio keys have to be set so the recorded video fragments can be uploaded to S3 or Minio.
 - The original video and audio (separate files expected) need to be cut and concrete paddings added to them.
 This can be done with the *generate-mediafiles-qoe.sh* script.
 The mandatory options are:
 	- -d: Duration of the cut video, the video will be cut from the beginning to the second passed in this argument.
 	- -p: Duration of the padding to be added (in seconds)